 Much of the early discussion about the trends focused on the extent to which this was due to higher deaths in a single year or winter period.
 This was largely due to concerns about the severity of the influenza season in 2015 and also 2017.6 Similar debates have centered on whether three-year rolling average figures, which are commonly used in the UK to avoid random fluctuations being over-interpreted, had clouded the importance of 2015 in explaining the overall trends.6 It has also been considered important by some to look at whether more deaths in the winter months are responsible for the recent trends.

-The range of ways of looking at mortality – including crude weekly deaths, quarterly age-standardised mortality, annual life expectancy or three-year rolling average life expectancy – have generated a lot of debate in the UK about whether the trends are getting worse or better, and therefore how worried we should be about the trends.
+The range of ways of looking at mortality – including crude weekly and monthly death counts, quarterly age-standardised mortality, annual life expectancy or three-year rolling average life expectancy – have generated a lot of debate in the UK about whether the trends are getting worse or better, and therefore how worried we should be about the trends.

 This paper aims to frame the debate around recent life expectancy trends in the UK by comparing the life expectancy data from 2012 onwards with projected trends using data from earlier time periods.
 This should reveal the size of the gap between the actual and projected figures, the extent of change in the long-run trends, and the lack of importance of data from any single year.